learn-co-curriculum/dsc-dash-intro/README.md

 ### Dynamic Web Pages

-When we developed our `/predict` route, we made an API interface that could dynamically generate results, but that interface was only accessible through code.
-What if we want an interface where a user can specify the values being used for prediction?
+When you developed your `/predict` route, you made an API interface that could dynamically generate results, but that interface was only accessible through code.
+What if you want an interface where a user can specify the values being used for prediction?

-To do that, we'll make a ***dynamic*** web page.
+To do that, you'll make a ***dynamic*** web page.
 The user can change values using familiar web form inputs (text boxes, drop-downs, checkboxes, sliders, etc.) and the model's predictions will automatically appear on the page.
 This kind of interface is much easier and more intuitive than using the `requests` library, and looks great in a data science portfolio!

 Dynamic web pages are built using **JavaScript** in addition to HTML and CSS.
 JavaScript is able to attach ***callbacks*** to the HTML elements (e.g. triggered by clicking on a button), which can optionally interact with the backend server before ultimately making some change to the page's HTML and/or CSS.

 Learning JavaScript can be complicated.
 Some of the constructs are similar to Python (e.g. first-class functions) but the syntax and error behavior are fairly different.
-Luckily with **Dash** we can create ***components*** and callbacks just using Python, and they will be translated into the appropriate HTML, CSS, and JavaScript code by Dash!
+Luckily with **Dash** you can create ***components*** and callbacks just using Python, and they will be translated into the appropriate HTML, CSS, and JavaScript code by Dash!

 ## A "Hello World" Dash App